 But before you get convinced that nothing can beat your travel inspiration from the history, you must take some time to know about the animal species which travel in large groups and cover thousands of kilometres for survival, parenting, and what not, without any technology.
 There are animal migrations that can actually put all legendary travellers from the human history to shame.
 So, here's the list.

-Humpbacks whales, weighing over 30 tons, are known to cover over 5,000 km during their migration period and this includes the their calves as well.
-These 16-feet long mammals are powerful swimmers who make their journeys between cool and warm water breeding grounds in the north and south, respectively.
+Humpbacks whales, weighing over 30 tons, are known to cover over 5,000 km along with their calves during migration period.
+These 16-feet long mammals are powerful swimmers that journey between cool and warm water breeding grounds in the north and south, respectively.

-When it's a matter of life and death, even animals leave no stone unturned to survive, even if it means migration to another place.
-Known as the largest overland migration in the world, the annual wildebeest migration, in which over a million wildebeest and zebras cross the famous Mara river that separates Masai Mara National Park and Serengeti National Park.
+When it's a matter of life and death, even animals leave no stone unturned to survive.
+The annual wildebeest migration, also known as the largest overland migration in the world, over a million wildebeest and zebras cross the famous Mara river that separates Masai Mara National Park and Serengeti National Park.

-Challenges faced: Escape getting eaten alive by crocodiles while crossing the unavoidable Mara river and other predators on the land.
+Escape getting eaten alive by crocodiles while crossing the unavoidable Mara river and other predators on land.

 Sometimes, the biggest of surprises are held by smallest of packages.
 And guess what, the tiny monarch butterflies can travel over 4,500 km when around 300 million of them migrate from Canada to Mexico.

-It's not just humans who go lengths to ensure the safety and survival of their young ones; emperor penguins,too, are known for their long and difficult migration which includes slow walk hundreds of miles to Antarctica inlands which serve as safe hatching grounds for their young ones.
+It's not just humans who go lengths to ensure the safety and survival of their young ones, emperor penguins, too, are known for their long and difficult migration which includes hundreds of miles of slow walk to Antarctica inlands that serve as safe hatching grounds for their young ones.